 - Judge Kenneth R. Spanagel, Parma Municipal Court

-Also featuring a video segment from Shakyra Diaz, Regional Director, Midwest Alliance for Safety and Justice
+Also featuring a video segment from Shakyra Diaz, Regional Director, Alliance for Safety and Justice